 A tendon is the thick fibrous cord that joins muscle to bone and allows joints to move.
-When a tendon becomes inflamed, it is called tendonitis.
+When a tendon becomes inflamed, it's called tendonitis.
 This can occur from overuse, injury, or infection.
-This usually involves the shoulders, forearm, wrist, hands and feet.
-Symptoms include pain, swelling and tenderness to the touch.
+It often affects the shoulders, forearm, wrist, hands or feet.
+Symptoms include pain, swelling, and soreness to the touch.
 Moving the joint increases the pain.

 It takes 4 to 6 weeks or more for tendonitis to heal.
-It is treated by preventing motion of the tendon, occasionally with a splint or brace, and the use of anti-inflammatory medicine.
+It's treated by preventing motion of the tendon, occasionally with a splint or brace, use of ice or heat and the use of anti-inflammatory medicine.

 Rest the inflamed joint and protect it from movement.

 You may use over-the-counter ibuprofen or naproxen to treat pain and inflammation, unless another medicine was prescribed.
-If you can't take these medicines, acetaminophen may help with the pain, but does not treat inflammation.
-If you have chronic liver or kidney disease or ever had a stomach ulcer or gastrointestinal bleeding, talk with your doctor before using these medicines.
+If you can't take these medicines, acetaminophen may help with the pain.
+But it doesn't treat inflammation.
+If you have chronic liver or kidney disease, ever had a stomach ulcer or gastrointestinal bleeding, or take blood thinners, talk with your healthcare provider before using these medicines.

-As your symptoms improve, begin gradual motion at the involved joint.
+As your symptoms improve, begin gradual motion at the affected joint.

-Follow up with your healthcare provider if you are not improving after 5 to 7 days of treatment.
+Follow up with your healthcare provider if you're not improving after 5 to 7 days of treatment.